typst-io/bukkit-view/README.md

 A [pure](https://en.wikipedia.org/wiki/Purely_functional_programming) library to express minecraft chest view.

-There's no any side effect except `BukkitView.class`, all functions just pure, therefore this can be run in multithreads -- even Bukkit part can't -- and easy to write unit tests.
+There is no side effect except `BukkitView.class`, all functions just pure, therefore this can be run in multithreads -- even Bukkit part can't -- and easy to write unit tests.

 Also, this library is a good showcase how to do declarative programming in Java.